bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 Settings
 ^^^^^^^^^^^^^

-The following language settings can be configured:
+You can confîgure the following language settings:

-Enable simulation
+Enable language simulation
-   If checked then the content and the formatting language settings will be used while simulating.
+   If checked, then the content and the formatting language settings will be used while simulating.
 If **not** checked then the settings of the browser will be used.